qrichert/deezconfigs/README.md

-By default, `deezconfigs` ignores the `.git` directory at the root, the `.ignore` and/or `.gitignore` file at the root (but not elsewhere, although it respects them everywhere), and all `.deez` files, wherever they are (enabling multi-root repos).
+By default, `deezconfigs` ignores the `.git` directory at the root, the `.ignore` and/or `.gitignore` file at the root (but not elsewhere, although it respects them everywhere), all `.deez` files, wherever they are (enabling multi-root repos), and the hooks (at the root).

 If you want to ignore more files than this, add them to your root `.gitignore`.
 Git will let you version the files regardless, just